Official Guide and Playing Rules for 2019

-The deadline set for filing an application for league membership for the current year is June 1st, and the deadline for trading of players with the consent of both manager’s and players involved is May 15th .
+The deadline set for filing an application for league membership for the current year is June 1st, and the deadline for trading of players with the consent of both Manager’s and players involved is May 15th.
 Division 1 will have no set date for the addition of new players.
-Managers will designate where new players will be assigned.
+Division Directors will designate where new players will be placed.

 14.2 Membership Deadline

 The deadline for filing for an application for league membership shall be determined by the Governing Board.